 - Maintain accurate and compliant payroll records

-It can also help your accounting or finance department budget and plan accordingly.
+The payroll register also plays a crucial role in financial planning and budgeting, as it helps businesses track their labor costs and monitor changes over time.
 Especially if you run a payroll register for a longer time period, like quarterly and annually, your finance team can spot trends that can help them prepare for higher expenses during certain times of the year.

 What’s more, it breaks down how much money you need to pay in taxes, both as an employer and on behalf of your employees.
 This helps you set aside the appropriate sums of money to ensure your tax payments are covered and that you’re not facing a cash crunch.

 Payroll reconciliation is essentially double-checking your work.
 When you compare your payroll register with the amount you’re paying to your employees, tax agencies, and healthcare or retirement providers, you’re doing payroll reconciliation.

 Doing this task is vital to ensuring payments are accurate.
 Not only could you face fines and penalties for paying an incorrect amount to a tax agency, but if you pay your employees incorrectly, then you could have unhappy employees who are ready to look for another job.

 Keep in mind that your payroll register will only have accurate information if you’ve entered the correct data.
 Using payroll software can help in this regard, double-checking the info to ensure everything is set.
 Consider using Rippling—an HR platform with full-service payroll and tax processing tools.
 Learn more about it in our in-depth Rippling review or check our guide to the best payroll software for some options.

 A payroll register is a powerful tool that can offer numerous advantages to small businesses.
 Here’s why you, as a small business owner, should consider using a payroll register in your regular payroll and accounting processes: